Dynamical Learning in Deep Asymmetric Recurrent Neural Networks: End Matter

+We explain here the ``Local Entropy approach'', an analytic method showing the existence of the RM in the system before learning takes place.
+It uses an effective energy density $ \mathcal{E}(\tilde{s},d)$ relative to a reference configuration of the neurons \(\tilde{s}\), and the associated partition function defined as

-where \(\mathcal{N}(\tilde{s}, d)\) is the number of solutions \(s\) at normalized Hamming distance \(d\) from \(\tilde{s}\), and the parameter \(y\) plays the role of an inverse temperature, controlling the reweighting of the local entropy contribution.
+where \(\mathcal{N}(\tilde{s}, d)\) is the number of fixed points \(s\) at normalized Hamming distance \(d\) from \(\tilde{s}\), and the parameter \(y\) plays the role of an inverse temperature, controlling the reweighting of the local entropy contribution.
 The corresponding free energy density